rajinda1980/fairbilling/README.md

 #### Information

 1. Forty test cases are written to cover the complete functionality of the application <br>
 2. An empty file should be generated if no records match the criteria.
-The criteria are that the record should contain time, username, and session state, each followed by one or more space <br>
+The criteria are that the record should contain time, username, and session state, each followed by one or more spaces <br>
    > 14:02:03 User1 Start <br>
    > 14:02:32 User2 End